beyondlimits/FullScreenMario/README.md

 ## FullScreenMario

-#### A free HTML5 remake of Nintendo's original Super Mario Bros.
+#### A free HTML5 remake of Nintendo's original Super Mario Bros, expanded for the modern web.
 It includes the original 32 levels, a random map generator, a level editor, and over a dozen custom mods.

 ## How to Play